onflow/flow/docs/access-api-spec.md

 ### Accounts

-#### GetAccount
+#### GetAccountAtLatestBlock

-`GetAccount` gets an [account](#account) by address.
+`GetAccountAtLatestBlock` gets an [account](#account) by address.

-The access node queries an execution node for the account details, which are stored as part of the execution state.
+The access node queries an execution node for the account details, which are stored as part of the sealed execution state.

 ```
-rpc GetAccount(GetAccountRequest) returns (GetAccountResponse)
+rpc GetAccountAtLatestBlock(GetAccountAtLatestBlockRequest) returns (AccountResponse)
 ```

 <details>
   <summary>Request</summary>

   ```
-  message GetAccountRequest {
+  message GetAccountAtLatestBlockRequest {
     bytes address
   }
   ```